-In 2017, we delivered a big response to the three hurricanes that struck in rapid succession-Harvey, Irma, and Maria.
+When three hurricanes struck in rapid succession-Harvey, Irma, and Maria-Global Guardian was there to support.

 Our response: Six hours after Hurricane Harvey (Category 4 hurricane) passed over Texas, Global Guardian arrived onsite to an unprecedented amount of flooding in Houston and the surrounding areas.
 The team immediately executed rescue missions using boats to evacuate eight executives and their families from the roofs of their homes, and provided them with medical care.
-Over the course of seven weeks, we secured hospitals with armed agents, set up camera surveillance trailers, and monitored the locations.
-We also deployed armed agents to provide security for the homes and businesses of 12 clients, and despite electricity being shut off, our team physically secured a large oil and gas facility in Houston.
+Over the course of seven weeks, we secured hospitals with armed agents, set up camera surveillance trailers, and monitored the locations-and despite electricity being shut off, our team physically secured a large oil and gas facility in Houston.

-Two weeks later, Hurricane Irma (a Category 5) made landfall in the U.S. Virgin Islands.
+Two weeks later: Hurricane Irma (Category 5) made landfall in the U.S. Virgin Islands.
 Within 24 hours of the hurricane passing over the area, we had deployed a team of 10-including two medics and one pilot-to Puerto Rico to support clients on St. Thomas and St. John.
-Our team conducted its mission using boats, helicopters, and fixed-wing assets, and provided clients with satellite communications and medical and food aid.
-By mission end, we had evacuated more than 1,500 individuals to safety in Puerto Rico and mainland United States.
+Our team provided clients with satellite communications and medical and food aid and evacuated more than 1,500 individuals to safety in Puerto Rico and mainland United States.

-Global Guardian's presence in Puerto Rico proved invaluable when Hurricane Maria (Category 5) battered the island just one week later.
-Our team was quickly requisitioned to evacuate stranded or sick and injured clients and resupply food and water.
+One week later: Global Guardian's presence in Puerto Rico proved invaluable when Hurricane Maria (Category 5) battered the island.
+Our team was quickly requisitioned to treat and evacuate sick and injured clients and resupply food and water.
 We also secured major industrial sites after they suffered a direct hit from the eye of the storm, and rapidly provided satellite communications to clients at a time when more than 95% of the island's communications network had been devastated.
+Throughout it all, we provided clients with regular intelligence updates on the status of the infrastructure-power, water, ports of entry, and communications-using local on-the-ground resources.